carlonicora/asset2go/DOCKER.md

 ### Important Notes

 ⚠️ **Volume Mounts**: The `.next` volume mount MUST remain commented out in production mode, otherwise it will overwrite the built files with an empty directory.

+⚠️ **Shared Package**: Do not mount `./packages/shared` in production.
+The base compose file keeps the compiled output baked into the image so `@asset2go/shared` resolves correctly at runtime.

 ⚠️ **Environment Variables**: Next.js requires build-time environment variables.
 If you change `NEXT_PUBLIC_*` variables, you must rebuild:
 ```bash